 ROWAN BLANCHARD: A Rising Star Wise Beyond Her Years

-Being cast as the lead role in the new Disney Channel series Girl Meets World requires some big shoes to fill, as this show is the spin-off from the popular ‘90s show Boy Meets World.
+Being cast as the lead role in the Disney Channel series Girl Meets World requires some big shoes to fill, as this show is the spin-off from the popular ‘90s show Boy Meets World.
 But if there’s anyone that can fill those shoes, it’s Rowan Blanchard.
 Rowan plays Riley Matthews, the daughter of the original characters Cory and Topanga, and the show follows her and her best friend, Maya Hart (played by Rowan’s real life BFF Sabrina Carpenter), as they navigate the challenges of life in 7th grade.

-BYOU Magazine was excited to feature Rowan Blanchard as our “Positive Friendships” FALL 2014 cover star!
+BYOU Magazine was excited to feature Rowan Blanchard as our “Positive Friendships” cover star!
 Here’s an excerpt from her EXCLUSIVE interview with BYOU Magazine when we asked Rowan: What is a “positive friendship”?

 ROWAN: Knowing how to make each other laugh when you’re down, along with not gossiping about other girls.
 A positive friendship is one where you don’t have to talk about other people to feel better about yourselves.
 In a best friend relationship, you can keep each other grounded in that way and set a reputation for other girls; you wouldn’t want other girls gossiping about you so don’t gossip about them.
 In a friendship, you have to encourage each other to love yourself.
 That’s something my friends do [for me] and something I encourage all of my friends to do [for themselves].
 Loving yourself first and foremost is the most important thing to a healthy friendship.